National Merit Scholarship requirements 2022-2023

 To stand a chance of becoming a beneficiary of the National Merit Scholarship Program, students or parents should ensure that their child or children meet the following requirements.

-1. Interesting students must be enrolled as either a traditional or homeschooled high school student.
+1. Interesting students must be enrolled as either traditional or homeschooled high school students.

-2. Student must be among those that are progressing towards completion of high school and graduation normally.
+2. Students must be among those who are progressing towards completion of high school and graduation normally.

-3. Student must also be making plans to accept college admission in the fall following completion of high school.
+3. Students must also be making plans to accept college admission in the fall following completion of high school.

-5. Students attending high school outside the U.S. must meet the requirements for United States citizenships.
+5. Students attending high school outside the U.S. must meet the requirements for United States citizenship.

 The above requirements are nonnegotiable and must be met before a student is allowed to participate in the scholarship program.